COVID-19 update: B.C. reports 74 deaths and 2,206 cases since Christmas Eve

 B.C.'s seven-day average for new cases also continued its downward trend, reaching an average of 472 per day over the last week.
 That's the lowest it's been since Nov.
 9.

+It will take some time to learn how that progress could be impacted by people's behaviour over the Christmas long weekend.

-Hospitalizations increased to 373, up from 341 on Christmas Eve, while the number of patients in intensive care remained relatively stable at 80.
+Hospitalizations also increased to a record high of 373 Tuesday, up from 341 on Christmas Eve, while the number of patients in intensive care remained relatively stable at 80.

+With New Year's Eve coming up, Henry and B.C.
+Health Minister Adrian Dix urged the public to follow the rules and avoid gatherings – particularly now that the U.K. COVID-19 variant has arrived in the province.

+"This virus is even more infectious, potentially, with this variant.
+So it means we have to be even more adherent (to restrictions)," Henry said.

 Henry also provided an updated on the province's vaccine rollout, revealing 11,930 doses of Pfizer's vaccine have now been distributed across B.C.
 The first doses of Moderna's vaccine arrived in the province on Tuesday, and more shipments are expected in the coming days.